 Other Consequences of Second Offense OWI in Wisconsin

-In addition to the legal penalties, there are a number of other consequences for those convicted of their 2nd OWI in Wisconsin.
-These include the cost of alcohol and drug assessment and the subsequent driver safety plan (which can cost over $1,000), hundreds of dollars for an occupational license and in reapplication fees, mandatory SR22 high-risk auto insurance costs as well as higher life insurance and health insurance rates, time off work, impound fees, and more.
+In addition to the legal penalties, there are a number of other consequences for those convicted of a 2nd OWI in Wisconsin.
+These include the cost of alcohol and drug assessment and the subsequent driver safety plan (which can cost over $1,000), hundreds of dollars for an occupational license and in reapplication fees, mandatory SR22 high-risk auto insurance costs, as well as higher life insurance and health insurance rates, time off work, impound fees, and more.

 Taken together, these costs can total many thousands of dollars, making it critically important to retain an experienced attorney who can help you reduce your sentence or avoid conviction altogether.